adisystems/fmbench-assistant/README.md

-# DSAN Assistant
+# FMBench Assistant

-A LangGraph-based RAG (Retrieval-Augmented Generation) system for the Georgetown University Data Science and Analytics (DSAN) program.
+A LangGraph-based RAG (Retrieval-Augmented Generation) system for AWS Foundation Model Benchmarking Tool (FMBench).
 This repository showcases a design pattern for building and deploying LangGraph agents with a progression from local development to serverless deployment.
-We crawl the [DSAN](https://analytics.georgetown.edu/) website and use it to provide answers to general questions about different courses.
-Question such as _Is dsan 6000 a prereq for 6725?_, _is there a course on bioinformatics?_, _how many core courses are there?_ and so on and so forth.
+The assistant helps users understand and work with FMBench - a Python package for running performance benchmarks for Foundation Models (FM) deployed on AWS Generative AI services.

 We use the following tools and technologies:

-1. [Firecrawl.dev](https://www.firecrawl.dev/) and ingest the [data](data/documents_1.json) in a local [`FAISS`](https://python.langchain.com/docs/integrations/vectorstores/faiss/) index.
+1. Ingest the FMBench documentation data in a local [`FAISS`](https://python.langchain.com/docs/integrations/vectorstores/faiss/) index.
 1. [Amazon Bedrock](https://aws.amazon.com/bedrock/) for LLMs, Amazon API gateway and AWS Lambda for hosting.
 1. [LangGraph](https://www.langchain.com/langgraph) for Agents and LangChain for RAG.